 Heartbreak was to follow; with a distance left less than that that Usain Bolt could run in nine seconds, Cape Tribulation took advantage, usurped a tiring Imperial Commander, to snatch victory from the jaws of the defeat.
 Today would not be the day of a returning victor, but the return of a horse that would, instead, rekindle memories of victories past and gain a new army of fans.

 As he cantered past the stands back towards the unsaddling enclosures, Imperial Commander would receive one final compliment.
 Rounds of applause and appreciation are rarely seen on Trials Day, they are normally saved for the Festival, yet few could dismiss applause to the performance of this stunning twelve year old chaser.
-This performance was much more gratifying than any Cheltenham Gold Cup Betting, and one to remember.
+This performance was one to remember.

 'Well Done Paddy' said an army of new followers.
 Come what may, Imperial Commander will be back in March, hopefully, surging clearer with race fitness on his side in a bid to regain the trophy he relinquished in 2011.